SQL-Server-projects/Reporting-Services-examples/README.md

 ## Installs

-Here is the list of installs I use for my environment
+Here is a list of software I use for my environment

 <kbd>